You can have a first-class day in Slovenia’s second largest city. It deserves more respect from travelers — and a visit.

 Rent a Car

 Slovenians will be quick to admit their bus and train transport could use a little improvement.
 But that’s no problem because renting a car and driving on the well-paved and well-marked highways is easy!
 Our friends at I Feel Slovenia recommended Sixt Rent a Car.
 After making an online reservation go to the counter, just off the tracks at Ljubljana’s train station.
+If you like to save money by planning ahead, reserve a car with Auto Europe.

 Do the paperwork and then walk outside the front of the terminal.
 Turn right past a corrugated fence to reach the secure parking lot and insert your pre-programmed card into the gate to get out.
 Our rental was a Czech-made Škoda Octavia, a peppy and roomy station wagon.
 A great car, despite the fact that “škoda” means something like “What a shame!” in most Slavic languages.